digital-voting-pass/polling-station-app/README.md

 Part of a [Delft Unversity of Technology](https://www.tudelft.nl) bachelor's thesis about the digitalization of the voting pass for Dutch elections using **blockchain** and **machine readable travel documents**.

-The scope of this project is limited to the [voting pass](https://nl.wikipedia.org/wiki/Stempas) only.
-After the suffrage is verified, a ballot is handed out and the process continues in a traditional way (by pencil and paper).
+The scope of this project is limited to the [voting pass](https://nl.wikipedia.org/wiki/Stempas) only and forms one step towards the digitalization of the entire voting process.

-This app is used at the polling station.
-An official uses it to scan a voter's travel document to verify and redeem the suffrage, which is all stored on the blockchain.
+This app is intended for use at the polling station.
+An official scans a voter's travel document to verify and redeem the suffrage, which process is stored on the blockchain and can be verifed by anyone.
+After the suffrage is verified, a ballot is handed out and the voting process continues in a traditional way (by pencil and paper).

 [<img src="https://user-images.githubusercontent.com/2787511/27002571-8d902bb8-4de5-11e7-94d5-da48a4209fdc.gif" width="350" />]()